-The design by local Glasgow architects Nord strikes a chord with the history of Maryhill – a place where the first Clyde Puffers were built; where the glass blowing industry flourished; and where the Kelvin Aqueduct stands proud, considered a wonder of the world when it was opened.
+The design by local Glasgow architects McGinlay Bell strikes a chord with the history of Maryhill – a place where the first Clyde Puffers were built; where the glass blowing industry flourished; and where the Kelvin Aqueduct stands proud, considered a wonder of the world when it was opened.
 In recent times this theme of designing and making has continued – Maryhill is now where Andy Scott has his studio; where Turner prize winning artists Douglas Gordon and Susan Philipz grew up; and where Rogue One created some cracking murals on the edge of our very own site – Rogue One Panther & Rogue One Bobby and Bumblebee.

 Our designers have continued this ‘tradition’ and dared to be different, by proposing a concept that is more than a little bit brave and bold.
 In doing so, these homes will add to the ‘new’ character of the place and enhance its reputation as a neighbourhood people will think about choosing to live.